-Press Utility > System Setting > Delimiter to set the display format of the delimiter in the number parameter.
+When the Shift key is illuminated, press Pulse/Utility → System Setting → Delimiter to set the display format of the delimiter in the number parameter.
 This setting is stored in non-volatile memory and will not be affected by the "restore to defaults" operation.